 About Social Work Week

-Social Work Week is a programme of events from Social Work England, the social work sector, and people with lived experience of social work.
+Social Work Week is an annual programme of events from Social Work England, the social work sector, and people with lived experience of social work.

 About Social Work Week

-Social Work Week is for anyone with an interest in social work in England, including:
+Social Work Week is aimed at all those with an interest in social work in England, including (all of the following):

-- social workers, including people looking to return to the profession
+- social workers, including those practising and those looking to return to the profession

 - people with lived experience of social work